Frequently Asked Questions (FAQ)

 Consultation costs CA$200 per hour, plus tax if you are in Canada.

 The initial consultation session usually lasts an hour.
+But it might take longer in complex cases or when the client books a longer session.

 I charge because I value my time and yours.
 Free consultation sessions is a marketing strategy applied by some RCICs.
 At Umka Immigration Consulting, I charge for the initial consultation session.